jordi-z80/UncleJupiter/README.md

 * **macros.json**: Values for macro expansion for actions defined by the commands.
 Basically, these are all the programs and URLs you want to use.
 * **secret.json**: A place for your secret keys.
 You need to create it yourself by renaming **secret.json.example** and filling it out.

+Note: Edit appSettings.json to change the default OpenAI model (gpt-3.5-turbo) to GPT-4.

 # Settings per Language

 For each language, there's a folder that contains the language-specific configuration: